 - Consider use of Flipgrid (select Sign-up with Microsoft and use your MacID) – students can upload videos directly from their mobile devices or computers.
 All videos come with transcriptions.
 Peers can “like” (used to approve, vote, endorse), review each other’s work, or comment.
 Learn more about using Flipgrid.
 Find more resources about using Flipgrid here.

-- Upload a PDF or link to a Word/Google doc in Avenue to Learn and have students collaborate and submit using Avenue’s Assignments Tool
+- Upload a PDF or link to a Word document in Avenue to Learn and have students collaborate and submit using Avenue’s Assignments Tool

 - Create a Discussion Forum prompt for students using Avenue’s Discussions Tool